 4. When are students admitted to the program?

-The online PhD applications became available March 1, 2016.
-The PhD Admissions Committee will review applications completed by the following dates: August 1, 2016, November 1, 2016, and February 1, 2017.
+The PhD Admissions Committee will review applications completed by the following dates: August 1, 2018, November 1, 2018, and February 1, 2019.
 At each of these review sessions except the final one, the committee will decide to offer admission, deny admission, or let the application remain active until the next review session.
 Applications that remain active may be revised by the applicant (for example, submit a higher GRE score or a new writing sample) prior to a subsequent deadline.
 Financial aid decisions may not be finalized until after the November or February review session.
-Applicants will be notified if all available seats for the June 2017 cohort have been filled prior to the November or February review session.
+Applicants will be notified if all available seats for the June 2019 cohort have been filled prior to the November or February review session.

 5. How many students are admitted into the program?